outpaddling/desktop-installer/README.md

-Not much commercial software is intended to run directly on BSD systems, but BSD systems support numerous high-quality, free virtual machine monitors, Windows or other systems can be run as a guest under BSD.
+Not much commercial software is intended to run directly on BSD systems, but BSD systems support numerous high-quality, free virtual machine monitors, so Windows or other systems can be run as a guest under BSD or vice-versa.
-Some software can also be run directly under BSD using the Linux compatibility or the Wine Windows API emulator.
+Some software can also be run directly under BSD using the Linux compatibility module or the Wine Windows API emulator.

 ## Why post-install?